morinted/Bozzy/AnalysisReport.md

 Illustrate the normal flow (and variations) with an example using the sample data from one or more of your critical scenarios.
 (If the illustration will be shown in your user interface mockups, simply reference which screen shot should be looked at)

-## Non-Functional Features (1 paragraph per feature)
+## Non-Functional Features

 ### Performance

-The system must be able to load several thousand dictionary entries and display entries in a table.
-Largest example data dictionary we have has roughtly 140,000 dictionary entries.
+The system must be able to load several thousand (less than a million) dictionary entries and display these entries in a table.
+The largest dictionary we will be using as our data has roughly 140,000 dictionary entries.

 The system must be usable for novice users.
+Stenography already seems overwhelming to many new users, even more experienced users, thus the usability of the system is key to attract new users to stenography and to keep existing stenography users.
+Not only does the system need to be usable, but the system needs to be usable in a such a way that it helps the user understand Stenography more.
+For design, in order to ensure the system is usable and helpful we have done the following:
+- Our customer Mirabai has sent out a questionnaire to many people who are part of the open source community, asking questions about what they'd like to get out of our applications
+- As a team for new functionalities, we all try and brainstorm different user interface design ideas, and compare ideas and pick the best solution from that.
+On top of this, we're always looking for new ways to improve the UI, never just settling on one implementation after deciding
+- For every design idea was check it with our Customer, as she has lots of experience with existing stenography and dictionary applications, and always has interesting insite and ideas to offer to improve our design

+For testing, is order to ensure the system is usable and helpful we have done the following:
+- Have our customer use the the application after every release.
+Currently our releases are weekly on Fridays.
+- Communicate with other steno users and gotten them to agree to test our system by using it
+- Have each of our team members use the system as well and try and think of ways to make the system even more usable

 The system must be reliable when it comes to backing up dictionaries.